InsightArchitect/data-analytics-projects/Nigeria-Economic-Data-Analysis/README.md

 - And, the pattern highlights the economy’s reliance on the oil sector, where periods of increased oil rents correspond to higher contributions of oil to national income.
 - However, the observed volatility indicates vulnerability to external shocks, reinforcing the need for economic diversification.

-  ### Comparative Economic Analysis

-- The combined analysis of GDP growth, inflation, and oil rents reveals a complex and volatile macroeconomic relationship.
-Periods of high oil rents often align with improved economic performance, suggesting that oil revenue plays a significant role in driving growth.
-- However, fluctuations in inflation and oil rents contribute to instability in GDP growth, indicating that the economy is sensitive to both internal price pressures and external resource dependency.
-- While oil revenue can support economic expansion, volatility in both inflation and oil rents creates uncertainty in sustained growth.
-- Overall, the findings suggest that Nigeria’s economic performance is influenced by a combination of oil sector dynamics and macroeconomic stability, highlighting the importance of diversification and effective economic management.

 ### 4. Unemployment Trend Analysis